-This article covers specific upsetting examples of oppression in action and includes many links to external websites, including news coverage and videos of police brutality, and first-hand accounts of sexual assault and other trauma.
-This content note will only cover the topics contained within this article.
-Be warned many of the external links also contain disturbing material, not all of which come with a content note of their own, so click with caution.
+This article includes many links to external websites, including news coverage and videos of police brutality, and first-hand accounts of sexual assault and other trauma; Many links also lead to disturbing material, not all of which come with a content note of their own, so click with caution.

 This article includes discussion of: Ableism, sexism, police brutality, racism, victim blaming, sexual assault, trans-antagonism, and fat-shaming.